By Melissa McLaughlin

 He and the others were executed as scheduled.

 After many months of successfully protecting Jews in their home as part of the Dutch underground resistance movement, tragically the Ten Boom family was betrayed by a Dutch neighbor who was secretly colluding with Nazi leaders.
 Corrie and her family were imprisoned on February 28, 1944.
-Corrie’s father died 10 days later at the age of 84.
+Corrie’s father died 10 days later in prison, at the age of 84.
 Her sister, Nollie and nephew, Willem were released.
 However, Corrie and her sister, Betsie, remained in prison.

 While there, Corrie spent over three months in solitary confinement in a 5’ by 2’ prison cell.
 She experienced horrific conditions and felt desperate and lonely as day after day, week after week, month after month, she was completely and utterly alone.
 In an interview on the show I Believe in Miracles, Corrie described how she prayed from the depths of her soul, crying out, “God I can’t be alone anymore.”
 Shortly after voicing that prayer a small ant quietly wandered into the room.
 The ant strolled through and visited regularly and its tiny presence brought joy and a small sign of life from God.
 However, whenever a guard stomped down the hallway, the ant scurried off and hid in a small hole in the wall.
 Corrie felt God speak a message to her through the life of the ant, “As the ant has a hiding place in the wall, so I am your hiding place.”